 I started this blog as a way to think out loud about realisations I make as I journey through my late twenties.
-As a medic, I don’t often get a chance for uninterrupted reflection, but when I do, I really cherish it.
+As a medical doctor, I don’t often get a chance for uninterrupted reflection, but these are some of my favourite moments.

 Back in 2010, my passion for writing burst through the rigid boundaries of my medical student lifestyle focused around biochemistry textbooks and pulled me to into writing literary essays, subsequently resulting in the creation of Ireland’s favourite secondary school website led by me and other former students in the 0.1% centile.

-It took me a long time to confess this to myself, as it didn’t quite fit with the stethoscope and bleep, but I enjoy writing about philosophy from first principles, not just to be analytical or help people with their exams.
+It took me a long time to confess this to myself, as it didn’t quite fit with the stethoscope and bleep, but I enjoy writing about philosophy.

 I have discovered much about human nature with our cognitive quirks and paradoxical behavioural patterns through my writing.
-Much of what I think about challenges the assumptions of the culture we live in – not for the sake of it and often in a way I (exhaustedly) wish it didn’t, for example, attitudes to employment, what is important and what it means live a good life.
 Some of these realisations seem scary, but they also appear to cross the minds of many in my generation.
 Rather than just brushing these off, it made sense to crystallise my thoughts here for anyone’s perusal.

-- medical doctor working in general medicine and psychiatry
+- I am a medical doctor working in general internal medicine and in psychiatry

-- once an academically-obsessed ENTP with an eclectic quilt for a CV; academia has since been replaced with philosophy
+- Once an academically-obsessed ENTP with an eclectic quilt for a CV, I’ve replaced academia with the much healthier philosophy

-- compulsively drink Ippodo tea and just generally like Japan
+- I compulsively drink Ippodo tea and just generally like Japan

-- someday will build a castle to house every stray cat
+- Someday, I will build a castle to house every stray cat